john-paul-keenan/portal-actions/readme.md

 ## Steps to Demo:
 1. Clone this repo and CD into it.
 Take note of the files in the workspaces/default/ directory.
 Those are the same files as the default Kong portal.
-With Kong running, issue the following command to sync your portal with the files in this repo
+With Kong running, issue the following command to sync your Kong Dev Portal  default workspace with the files in this repo
 `portal deploy default`

 2. In this repo, take a look at the jpmcDemo/.github/workflows/ actions_push.yaml